 Affiliate marketing is a known tactic in a variety of industries.
-A blockchain app developer offers users incentives (free tokens, features in the app, or anything that brings them additional value from the promotion) to use the dApp and lead to an increase in the user base.
+A blockchain app developer offers users incentives (free tokens, features in the app, or anything that brings them additional value from the promotion) to use the dApp, which leads to an increase in the user base.

-Both sides of the deal benefit in such a scenario—crypto app developers notice a steady influx of new users and new users get something for joining the dApp.
-In that way, users can become marketers of the products they like and keep the affiliate marketing cycle anew.
+Both sides of the deal benefit in such a scenario—crypto app developers notice a steady influx of new users, and new users get something for joining the dApp.
+That way, users can become marketers of the products they like and keep the affiliate marketing cycle anew.

-Different marketing strategies aim to lead traffic to the emerging and established dApps, but a bigger issue remains.
+Different marketing strategies aim to lead traffic to emerge and establish dApps, but a bigger issue remains.
 Where can users find and access all these apps at once?

 The Crypto App Store for dApps

 Magic Store is a decentralized platform for dApps.
-Similarly to popular, centralized app stores such as the App Store and Google Play, Magic Square aims to create a place accessible to everyone wanting to join the cryptoverse and enjoy all that it has to offer.
+Similarly to popular, centralized app stores such as the App Store and Google Play, Magic Square aims to create a place accessible to everyone wanting to join the cryptoverse and enjoy all it offers.

-The platform is a community-driven platform and developers set the rules concerning their creations and not Magic Square.
-This allows for additional control over the crypto app, which is exactly what decentralization is meant to allow for.
+The platform is a community-driven platform, and developers set the rules concerning their creations, not Magic Square.
+This allows for additional control over the crypto app, which is exactly what decentralization allows.
 To get a dApp listed here, blockchain app developers submit their apps, and after the verification process is completed, they get added to the pool of crypto applications.